Becoming a registered dental nurse is a tremendous achievement, but for many, it is just the start of an exciting career in dental nursing.

 Due to the highly delicate and precise nature of these procedures, dentists need the very best dental nurses supporting them.
 It’s a highly demanding aspect of dentistry, dealing with the challenging aspects of implantology and patient care.

 The role of the dental implant nurse includes surgical and restorative assistance during the many stages of implant treatment.
-You will need enhanced knowledge of dental anatomy and physiology to allow understanding of the implant biomechanics.
+You will need enhanced knowledge of dental anatomy and physiology to allow an understanding of the implant biomechanics.

 Certificate in Dental Radiography